Single post in Updated core site rules

 Rule 9: Advertising

 PokéFarm does not allow active advertisement - you'll notice there are no annoying ads on your PokéFarm screen.
 PokéFarm allows limited passive advertisement, such as the placement of text links to other sites in your About Me and forum signature.
-Advertisement other than through the use of text links and adoptables is not permitted.
+Advertisement other than through the use of text links, adoptables, and static clickable banners is not permitted.
 A. Off-Site Chats PokéFarm does not allow the advertisement of off-site chats (Discord, Skype, WhatsApp, etc.), unless those chats are run and moderated by a staff member, who will enforce site rules within that chat.
 B. Misleading Links Text links may not mislead players regarding the link's destination.
 For example, a text link that says "See my trade shop!" should not lead to your YouTube channel.
 Ideally, a text link should clearly state its destination or purpose.
 C. Adoptables Adoptables from other pet websites may be posted in your About Me or forum signature within reason.
 A large amount of content can result in your content being cut off by size restrictions.
 All adoptables should retain their links to their home website.
 Pet sites generally allow their players to use adoptable images on other sites for the purpose of advertising and linking back to their site.
 Removing these links while continuing to use the adoptable images is art theft.

 Rule 10: British Laws Apply